jundalisay/superb/content/en/research/constitutions/br/title-07/chapter-03.md

 Paragraph 2.
 Agricultural policy and agrarian reform actions shall be made compatible.

 Article 188.

 The destination given to public and unoccupied lands shall be made compatible with the agricultural policy and the national agrarian reform plan.

-Paragraph 1.
-The alienation or concession in any way of public lands with an area of more than two thousand and five hundred hectares to an individual or legal entity, even if through an intermediary, shall depend on the prior approval of the National Congress.
+{{< s v="1" >}} The alienation or concession in any way of public lands of more than 2,500 hectares to an individual or legal entity, even if through an intermediary, shall depend on the prior approval of the National Congress.

 Paragraph 2.
 Alienations or concessions of public lands for agrarian reform purposes are excluded from the provisions of the preceding paragraph.